kliver98/users-crud-front/README.md

 1. find a user by it's ID number
 1. create a new user
 1. update an existing one
-1. list all user
 1. delete one user
-1. delete all users
+1. delete all users (strategy of delete one by one, here in front not in back)

 ## How To Download this version and execute?